 In a typical AutoConfig job that processes pairs:

-For jobs that don't iterate pairs but might use a global filter (e.g., a custom filter checking this.variables), setVariable would apply on true, and resetVariable on false.
+For jobs that use a global filter (for example, a custom filter checking this.variables), setVariable applies on true and resetVariable on false.

 {